DSpeckhals/bible.rs/README.md

 - Have any ideas?
 [File an issue](https://github.com/DSpeckhals/bible.rs/issues/new).
 - Want to venture into the code?
 Clone the repository from [Github](https://github.com/DSpeckhals/bible.rs) and create a pull request.

+## Docker
+- To run the Docker container for Bible.rs

+    `docker build -t biblers . && docker run -p 8080:8080 --rm -it biblers`

+- Navigate to `localhost:8080`